 If one sentence sums up the pride of APISIX, I think it is:APISIX, the most active API gateway project in the world.
 With this consensus, we tilt more resources to the community, and we believe the community will make APISIX grow soundly and healthily.

 The APISIX goal: Unified Proxy Infrastructure.

 You may be wondering if APISIX is going to support so many scenarios.
-Here I will explain briefly that the core of APISIX is a high-performance proxy service that does not bind any environment properties itself.
-When it evolves into Ingress, Service Grid, etc., it is the external service that works with APISIX, and it is the external program that changes rather than APISIX itself, and we will explain how APISIX supports these scenarios step by step.
+Here I will explain briefly that the core of APISIX is a high-performance proxy service that does not bind any environment properties.
+When it evolves into Ingress, Service Mesh, etc., it is the external service that works with APISIX and the external program that changes rather than APISIX itself.
+And we will explain how APISIX supports these scenarios step by step.

-For traditional LB and API Gateway scenarios, APISIX has the advantage of going from static to all dynamic, no more reloads, as many tech companies start with a half hour NGINX reload.
-The aforementioned grayscale scenario of moduloing based on request id can be easily done in APISIX using fine-grained routing.
+For traditional LB and API Gateway scenarios, APISIX has the advantage of going from static to all dynamic, with no more reloads, as many tech companies start with a half-hour NGINX reload.
+The aforementioned canary release scenario of modulating based on request-id can be quickly done in APISIX using fine-grained routing.

 Service mesh, it is necessary to talk to you about it.
-In the next five or ten years, what is the most likely mainstream server-side architecture?
-If I were to answer, I would choose the service mesh.
+What is the most likely mainstream server-side architecture in the next five or ten years?
+I would choose the service mesh.

 The diagram on the right shows the internal architecture of APISIX Mesh.

 After talking so much about the present of APISIX, let's also talk about the future of APISIX.